BlakeKaufman/BlitzWallet/README.md

 <hr>

 ⚠️ This is a SELF-CUSTODIAL Bitcoin Lightning wallet.
 Neither Blitz, Boltz, or Blockstream has access to your seed phrase or funds.
-If you lose or share your seed phrase, access to your funds will be lost.
+If you lose your seed phrase, access to your funds will be lost.
 Also, do not share your seed phrase with anyone.
-If you do, they will be able to seal your funds.
+If you do, they will be able to steal your funds.

 ## Features